-As part of our audit, we evaluated the reasonableness of assumptions and estimates made by management in determining the allowance for inventory obsolescence, including economic and current market conditions, and impact of COVID-19 on expected consumer demand.
+As part of our audit, we evaluated the reasonableness of assumptions and estimates made by management in determining the allowance for inventory obsolescence, including economic and current market conditions.
 We analysed the aging profile of the inventory on hand, disaggregated by type, which is then corroborated with management's identification and assessment of allowance for inventory obsolescence in light of expected consumer demand.
 We assessed the determination of NRV for selected samples by comparing them to the unit selling price subsequent to the year end and management's obsolescence allowance.
 For inventories subsequently sold with negative gross margins, we assessed if the allowance for these inventories are adequate.
 We also assessed the adequacy of the disclosures related to inventory in Note 17 Inventories to the financial statements.